-- Assuring the quality of wholesale credit approvals through sample testing - Reporting on the effectiveness (design and performance) of RMG Credit's critical controls including sample testing to ensure compliance with key Credit policies and the effectiveness of critical controls; and - Overseeing Business (Retail) CA functions in Banking and Financial Services (BFS) and Commodities and Global Markets (CGM).
+- · Assuring the quality of wholesale credit approvals through sample testing - Reporting on the effectiveness (design and performance) of RMG Credit's critical controls including sample testing to ensure compliance with key Credit policies and the effectiveness of critical controls; and - Overseeing Business (Retail) CA functions in Banking and Financial Services (BFS) and Commodities and Global Markets (CGM).

-RMG CA reports to the RMG Head of Operational Risk and Governance to ensure independence.
+RMG CA reports to the RMG COO to ensure independence.
 In addition to regular reporting to senior management and the Chief Risk Officer, CA is required to report at least annually to the Board.
 In the interim, matters that require Board attention are reported via the Chief Risk Officer.